| Psychotherapy with MindmattersDifficult experiences throughout life, and especially

 which can lead to significant personal change and development.
 Psychotherapy is something you take an active working part in, rather

 than other kinds of help and support which are prescribed or given.
+The type of psychotherapy offered by Mindmatters depends on your needs.

 Consultation sessions with the psychotherapist provide an opportunity to assess together what type of therapy may be most suitable.